 This is why the Business Growth Hub has a team of fully-funded manufacturing specialists who can come into your business and work with you to identify these issues.
 If you would like to arrange a time for me to work through this exercise with you, please get in touch – sometimes all that’s needed is a fresh pair of eyes.

-Paul Holt, Manufacturing Advisor
+Andy Hinton, Manufacturing Advisor